rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-graphql/react-graphql-github-apollo/tree/3ab9c752ec0ec8c3e5f7a1ead4519ea3a626785b" %}}
 * If you are not familiar with React Router, try it out in {{% a_blank "this pragmatic tutorial" "https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/" %}}
 * Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5HFQ3TD" %}}